 For more ideas, check out our 10 Ways to Celebrate Memorial Day Weekend in Washington, DC.

 There’s no better place to celebrate America’s birthday than the nation’s capital.
-During the day, join in the fun of a summertime tradition as the Smithsonian Folklife Festival transforms the National Mall into a global village.
+During the day, join in the fun of a summertime tradition as the Smithsonian Folklife Festival transforms the area between 3rd and 4th Streets NW, just north of the National Museum of the American Indian, into a global village.
 Take part in patriotic programs at the National Archives, the National Cathedral, Mount Vernon and other attractions.
 In the evening, head to the National Mall for a star-studded concert and a spectacular fireworks display, or make plans to watch from a rooftop restaurant.

 Be sure to read the top 10 Things to Do in DC for the Fourth of July.

 End your summer with a power-packed Labor Day weekend.
 Saturday, head to the DC Blues Festival to enjoy the free music, workshops and activities.

 On Sunday night, the National Symphony Orchestra dazzles music lovers with a free concert on the West Lawn of the U.S. Capitol.
 Explore fantastic free exhibitions, including The Artistic Journey of Yasuo Kuniyoshi in its final weekend at the Smithsonian American Art Museum.